 6. If all else fails, you can rent a hammer drill for your project.
 They are fairly inexpensive to rent, and may even come with a set of masonry drill bits.

-Have you tried to drill a hole in concrete without using a hammer drill?
+Have you tried to drill a hole in concrete with a regular drill?
 If so, or if you have any additional tips you’d like to share, leave a comment below.
 Let us know!
 How’d it go for you?
 What did you learn to help make the process easier for the next go around?